-- Nearly 4 million people in the U.S. have used medication abortion since mifepristone was first approved by the US Food and Drug Administration (FDA) in 2000 and has a strong safety record.
-14 - ANSIRH researchers analyzed data for 11,319 medication abortions in the California Medicaid system.
-This study was unique in that it captured all health care claims up to 6 weeks after the abortion at any clinical site, including

-- No serious adverse event emergency rooms and hospitals, and immediate and delayed adverse events.
+- Nearly 4 million people in the U.S. have used medication abortion since mifepristone was first approved by the Food and Drug Administration (FDA) in 2000, and the regimen has a strong safety record. - ANSIRH researchers analyzed data for 11,319 medication abortions in the California Medicaid system.
+This study was unique in that it captured all health care claims up to 6 weeks after the abortion at any clinical site, including emergency rooms and hospitals, and immediate and delayed adverse events.
 The study found that only 0.3% of medication abortions were followed by a serious adverse event.

-15 - Medication abortion is as safe as vacuum aspiration abortion, safer than continuing a pregnancy to term, and safer than taking many common drugs in the US, including acetaminophen (Tylenol) or sildenafil (Viagra).
-16,17 - Serious adverse events- cases requiring blood transfusion, major surgery, or hospital admission-are rare with medication abortion.
-Multiple studies have found that such events occur in less than 0.5% of medication abortions in the United States.
-10,15,18-20
+- Medication abortion is as safe as vacuum aspiration abortion, safer than continuing a pregnancy to term, and safer than taking many common drugs in the US, including acetaminophen (Tylenol) or sildenafil (Viagra). - Serious adverse events-cases requiring blood transfusion, major surgery, or hospital admission-are rare with medication abortion.
+Multiple studies have found that such events occur in less than 0.5% of medication abortions in the U.S.10,15,18-20